 How can employees defend against harassment from employers due to absences?

 Your employer is expected to allow a reasonable amount of time for you to recover from any illness you have.
 If they harass an employee to return to work or even threaten dismissal without doing this, they can be taken to tribunal.
 If this happens to you then your first point of call should be to contact your employer and advise them that you think they are harassing you.
 If this doesn’t work, then you should contact your local Citizens Advice Bureau or Law Centre for advice.
 They can point you in the direction of a solicitor who will guide you on the next legal steps that you can take.

 Papershift can help your organization manage employee absences seamlessly.
 Over 200,000+ customers in Europe love our software for its simplicity and efficiency.
 It is recommended by rota planners, team managers, admins, and HR managers.
 Sign-up for a free demo here.

-Staff Leave Planner made simple & fun with Papershift
+Absence notification made simple with Papershift

 - Time tracking via Phone & Tablet app

 - View & approve time records online

 - View & approve staff vacation requests